couchbase/kv_engine/auditd/README.md

 * daemon enabled - boolean stating whether the daemon should be running.
 * rotate interval - number of minutes between log file rotation.
 (Default is one day.
 Minimum is 15 minutes)
 * rotate_size - number of bytes written to the file before rotating to a new file
+* buffered - should buffered file IO be used or not
 * disabled - list of event ids (numbers) containing those events that are NOT to be outputted to the audit log.
 * sync - list of event ids containing those events that are synchronous.
 Synchronous events are not supported in Sherlock and so this should be the empty list.